-A Farmers' Market is defined as
+A Farmers Market is defined as

-- 1. A traditional market in which two or more vendors gather to sell farm and food products directly to consumers. - 2.
+- 1. A traditional market in which two or more vendors gather to sell a farm and food products directly to consumers at a fixed location. - 2.
 An on-farm market or farm stand run by an individual producer that sells farm and food products. - 3.
 An online farmers market in which two or more vendors collectively market farm and food products and retain ownership of these products until they are sold.
 Selling in this manner outside of WV requires use of a commercial kitchen for production and FDA-compliant label. - 4.
-A consignment farmers market means a farmers market in which two or more vendors deliver their own farm and food products to a common location maintained by a third party that markets the vendors' products and receives a percentage share of the profits from sales, with the individual vendor retaining ownership of the farm and food product until it is sold. - 5.
-A mobile farmers' market in which two or more vendors sell farm and food products directly to consumers from a mobile unit
+A consignment farmers market means a farmers market in which two or more vendors deliver their own farm and food products to a common location maintained by a third party that markets the vendors' products and receives a percentage share of the profits from sales, with the individual vendor retaining ownership of the farm and food product until it is sold.
+A consignment market may be mobile or stationary. - 5.
+A mobile farmers market in which two or more vendors sell farm and food products directly to consumers from a mobile unit. - 6.
+An area within a fair or festival at which farm and food products are sold. - 7.
+Any other form of farmers market approved by the Commissioner of Agriculture.